eslint/rfcs/designs/2024-hooks-for-test-cases/README.md

 The currently well-known approach is fixtures: having actual files on disk, but those files are separated from the test cases, they have to be maintained (they can be renamed, deleted or changed regardless the cases).
-The proposed `setup` hook provides the place to keep the environment preparation, such as mocking the returns of the file system methods, right within the test cases along with other case variables: `code` and `options`.
+The proposed `before` hook provides the place to keep the environment preparation, such as mocking the returns of the file system methods, right within the test cases along with other case variables: `code` and `options`.

 The expected outcome is a more streamlined and maintainable testing process: